WireSeed/FlipperZero-RogueMaster/ReadMe.md

 - Updated Passport to have an option for a Pikachu (Sleepy) profile.
 - UL: Fix Small SubGHz Bugs
 - UL: Updated: [Sub-GHz Bruteforcer v3.5 (By Ganapati/xMasterX/derskythe)](https://github.com/derskythe/flipperzero-subbrute/tree/master)
+- UL: REMOVED Settings: Custom name with this compile: CUSTOM_FLIPPER_NAME=name ./fbt updater_package [By Unleashed/xMasterX](https://github.com/DarkFlippers/unleashed-firmware)
+- UL: Desktop Name Changer changes from UL not merged in due to existing method using Name Changer app that takes up less space internally and doesn't lag the desktop

 <a name="release">